Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-5-release-notes.md

 ### Fixed Bugs
 -   Certificate Manager
-	-  The validation for .pem and .der files has been added when they are imported as a new IoT profile in the Certificate Manager.
+	-  The validation for .pem and .der files have been added when they are imported as a new IoT profile in the Certificate Manager.

 -   Installer  and Package Manager
-	-   The extension download failure has been fixed, which occurs when URL starts with https.
+	-   The extension download failure, which occurs when URL starts with https has been fixed.
 	-   An issue of the uninstaller window has been fixed.
 Earlier, the window gets closed while uninstalling.
 	-   An issue of the target directory has been fixed.
 Now, it is possible to set the target directory after an invalid path.
 -   Base IDE